Tremus/ghost_docs/docs.md

 ## <span id="fx-flanger">Flanger</span>

-Clicking and draging the image of the flanger will move the frequency and feedback parameters.
+Clicking and dragging the image of the flanger will move the frequency and feedback parameters.
 Additionally, scrolling with a mouse wheel or touchpad will create the same effect.

 -   **Types:** Choose between flanger modes
     -   **Top:** Feedforward